Salim Saadeh

 Salim Saadeh (سليم "عبدالله" سعادة; born November 25, 1949) is a politician.
-He served for third term as a representative for the Greek Orthodox Christians from Koura District (North Governorate, Lebanon) in the Lebanese parliament 2018-2022, respectively in 1992, 2000 and 2018 general elections.
+He served for three terms as a representative for the Greek Orthodox Christians from Koura District (North Governorate, Lebanon) in the Lebanese parliament, respectively in 1992, 2000 and 2018 general elections.
 He is a prominent member of the Syrian Social Nationalist Party in Lebanon.

 Early life and education

 Saadeh was born in Amioun (Koura District, North Governorate, Lebanon), in November 25, 1949, to a Greek Orthodox Christian, yet very secular family.
 His father, Abdallah Saadeh, was a prominent general physician and general surgeon throughout Lebanon and the Middle East.
 Until the early 1950s, he travelled back and forth to Saudi Arabia to carry out some of his tasks such as running one of the main hospitals in the Kingdom as well as providing medical care to the late Saudi King Abdulaziz "Ibn Saud".
 His mother, May Saadeh, was also a renowned physician and the first female obstetrician and gynecologist in Lebanon.

 Saadeh spent his childhood between the city of Tripoli, where he attended Tripoli Evangelical School and his hometown Amioun.